vmmuthu31/mytwitter-bot/README.md

-# DevTrends Twitter Bot 🚀
+# My Twitter Bot 🚀

 An AI-powered Twitter bot that shares authentic, technical developer experiences and tips across Web3, Full Stack, DevOps, and emerging technologies.
 Built with Python, Tweepy, and Groq LLM.